dakeryas/deadbeef-dr-meter/README.md

 NB: This is work in progress.

 ## Requirements
-You need GNU make.
+Building is achieved with GNU make.
 The computing plugin relies on a `drmeter` library which is also built and installed via the top-level `Makefile`.
-The GTK3-based GUI plugin utilising the computing plugin and displaying its results in a window relies upon `pkg-config` to find the `gtk+-3.0` library.
+The GUI plugin utilising the computing plugin and displaying its results in a dialog relies upon `pkg-config` to find the GTK library when linking.
+By default, the GTK3 version of the GUI plugin is built (GTK2 is somewhat supported).
 On Debian/Ubuntu, you should thus be covered with
 ```
-sudo apt-get install make libgtk-3-dev
+sudo apt-get install build-essential pkg-config libgtk-3-dev
 ```
-For the moment, the build also works with gtk+-2.0 but you need to swap the gtk+-3.0 references for gtk+-2.0 in `dr_plugin_gui/Makefile`.
-Similarly, the GNU Makefiles should be easy to port to OSX (or use macports) or FreeBSD.
+The Makefiles should be easy to port to OSX or FreeBSD.

 ## Installion
 After having cloned this repository, in the root folder type